CoB Graduate Admission Criteria: COVID-19 response

 Step 1 : Complete the online application, which includes:

-Step 2: Mail the following:
+Step 2: Submit the following items:

 The University of Akron